-If the above options do not work or you don't feel able to talk to your neighbours, the Council may be able to assist you.
+If the above options do not work or you don't feel able to talk to your neighbours, the council may be able to assist you.

-To be considered a statutory nuisance a noise has to have occurred more than once, directly affect you in your property and is typically prolonged when it happens.
+To be considered a statutory nuisance a noise has to have occurred more than once, directly affect you at your property and is typically prolonged when it happens.
 Before taking any action you should consider:

 is the noise 'reasonable'

 is it a regular or frequent occurrence

 We cannot investigate complaints of noise from people in the street, day-to-day living noise, noise from traffic or aircraft noise.

 If your complaint is about a statutory nuisance and if you have an Apple or Android smartphone or tablet you may now wish to use The Noise App to report noise recordings directly to us to investigate.